 Merge Molecules to merge it into the main molecule

 then delete the other molecules.

-the fit may not be exact and still need some manual tweaking.
+The fit may not be exact and may still need some interactive refinement.

 You should also delete the hydrogen atoms of the ligand